Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - You might notice once you get on a train or subway in Japan that people are VERY quiet.
 This is out of respect for the people surrounding them.
 Please refrain from talking loudly to your travel companion(s), talking on the phone, or watching videos without headphones while on the train.

-- If you are seated on the train and an elderly person, person with a young child, or disabled person boards and does not have a seat, you can offer them yours if you wish, it is considered polite to do so but not required.
-However, don’t insist too strongly or they might think that you believe them to be frail and unable to stand.
+- If you are seated on the train and an elderly person, a person with a young child, or a disabled person boards and does not have a seat, you can offer them yours if you wish, it is considered polite to do so but not required.

 - In regards to the previous statement, also make sure you aren’t sitting in the designated seats for the elderly, handicapped, or those traveling with infants.
 If you are, then you should make sure to move if that seat is needed.